Crawl Space Vapor Barrier Installation

 Can a vapor barrier help with musty odors?

-Yes, it can help when those odors are partly driven by ground moisture and damp crawl space conditions.
-It often works best as part of a broader crawl space moisture plan.
+Yes, especially when those odors are driven by moisture from the ground.
+It works best as part of a broader crawl space moisture plan.

 Should insulation be replaced when a vapor barrier is installed?

 Yes.
-Inspection helps determine whether a vapor barrier is the right solution, how extensive the work should be, and whether other crawl space issues need attention at the same time.
+An inspection helps determine whether a vapor barrier is the right solution and whether other crawl space issues need to be addressed at the same time.

-We’ll evaluate crawl space moisture conditions, exposed soil, insulation condition, and the overall environment below your home so we can recommend the right vapor barrier and crawl space improvement strategy.
+We evaluate moisture conditions, insulation, exposed soil, and the overall crawl space environment to recommend the right vapor barrier and improvement plan for your home.

 Contact Attic Doctor